aphiria/aphiria/README.md

 $mediaTypeFormatter->writeToStream($valueToWrite, $response->getBody());
 ```

-Opulence provides the following formatters out of the box:
+Aphiria provides the following formatters out of the box:

 * `FormUrlEncodedMediaTypeFormatter`
 * `HtmlMediaTypeFormatter`
 * `JsonMediaTypeFormatter`
 * `PlainTextMediaTypeFormatter`

-Under the hood, `FormUrlEncodedMediaTypeFormatter` and `JsonMediaTypeFormatter` use Opulence's <a href="https://github.com/opulencephp/serialization" target="_blank">serialization library</a> to (de)serialize values.  `HtmlMediaTypeFormatter` and `PlainTextMediaTypeFormatter` only handle strings - they do not deal with objects or arrays.
+Under the hood, `FormUrlEncodedMediaTypeFormatter` and `JsonMediaTypeFormatter` use Aphiria's <a href="https://github.com/opulencephp/serialization" target="_blank">serialization library</a> to (de)serialize values.  `HtmlMediaTypeFormatter` and `PlainTextMediaTypeFormatter` only handle strings - they do not deal with objects or arrays.